We’ve Built Bridges Just For Burning

 Click, click, click...

-“Dominoes just fall, Kohao.”
+“Dominoes just fall, Kato.”

 —

 Maybe it still could have been salvaged somehow, even from there, if everything else hadn’t been falling to pieces.
 Maybe if they’d had Sethfire’s calm diplomacy, maybe if Athena had been in any state to try and reach across the divide...But they didn’t, and she wasn’t.
 Seth always started to struggle in autumn and November hit hard.
 The gauze around her brother’s neck drew all of Athena’s attention; she could spare no time trying to single-handedly bridge an ever-widening rift.
-With Sethfire’s spiral and Kohao’s own nosedive, Edge of Infinity—as a whole, it felt—turned inwards.
+With Sethfire’s spiral and Kato’s own nosedive, Edge of Infinity—as a whole, it felt—turned inwards.

-Kohao felt the ache of Fawkes’s absence in his life, knowing he’d lost not only his romantic relationship with her, but a lot of the closeness of the friendship they’d shared, as well.
+Kato felt the ache of Fawkes’s absence in his life, knowing he’d lost not only his romantic relationship with her, but a lot of the closeness of the friendship they’d shared, as well.
 They wordlessly removed themselves from one another’s immediate orbits as best they could, and even though he hated the distance it added by default between her and him and everyone they knew in common, he knew they each needed space for now and it couldn’t be any other way.

 Sure, Fawkes still texted them all, and the band still talked and played and practiced together; everyone attempted to carry on like they didn’t feel emptiness as a heaviness.
 But all the tangled threads of fate that had held their social circle together before suddenly seemed less like lifelines and more like tripwire: Because carrying on wasn’t to be confused with a return to what once had been, and the loss of that was undeniable.
 With a baffling poverty of outreach from Nightshrike—with no apology from Bryluen and getting awkward, piecemeal withdrawal from everyone else—eventually that rift widened, painfully, to severance.

-It was all over but still unending by December and Kohao knew they were recording Concrete As A Painkiller far too early, with too little practice—but they all needed something to do.
+It was all over but still unending by December and Kato knew they were recording Concrete As A Painkiller far too early, with too little practice—but they all needed something to do.
 Needed mics to sing or scream into; needed music to drown themselves in or devote themselves to.
 Athena finally brought up the lyrics as she adjusted their equipment at the recording studio.

 “It’s about heartbreak,” he said, then shook his head.